andrsmllr/symbiyosys-docker/README.md

 # symbiyosys-docker
-A dockerfile to create a very simple docker image for SymbiYosys open source formal verification toolkit.
+A dockerfile to create a docker image for the SymbiYosys open source formal verification toolkit.